mfail792/Basics/README.md

 # Basics
-Refreshing on some basic concepts
+Refreshing on some basic concepts.